Itvisors/mendix-DataTables/README.md

 - _Class_ - Optional.
 Specify class(es) to be put on the button
 - _Glyphicon classes_ - Optional.
 Glyphicon classes, like __glyphicon glyphicon-edit__
 - _Button microflow_ - The name of the microflow (Module.Microflow) that is called when the button is clicked

+#### Confirmation

 - _Ask confirmation_ - Ask for confirmation
 - _Question_ - Confirmation question
 - _Proceed caption_ - Proceed button caption on the confirmation popup
 - _Cancel caption_ - Cancel button caption on the confirmation popup

+#### Placement

 - _Placement selector_ - Optional.
 Places the button relative to the node found using this CSS selector.
 If empty, button is placed in default container above the table.
 Can be used to bring new and edit button together in one container
 - _Placement position_ - Position of the button in the placement container.
 Only relevant when placement selector has been specified

+#### Enabled

+- _Enabled attribute name_ - Optional.
+Direct attribute of the grid entity to control button disabled status.
+- _Enabled value_ - Optional.
+The value for which the button is enabled.

 ### Advanced

-- _Responsive priority_ - Delay (ms) before placing or moving buttons.
+- _Placement delay_ - Delay (ms) before placing or moving buttons.
 Depending on complexity of the page, browsers may need more time to properly render the buttons.